Still slow: U.S. economy grew 1.6% in 2016

 Trump's agenda to cut corporate and individual taxes, build more roads and bridges and cut away regulations have some optimistic that he can boost growth -- how much, is anyone's guess.

+"This economy is starving for reform," says Joseph Brusuelas, chief economist at RSM, a consulting firm.
+Trump's tax, infrastructure and regulation reforms "are all poised to lift productivity and growth."

+Brusuelas cautions that Trump's plans to use tariffs and potentially withdraw from a free trade deal could hurt growth if he follows through with them.

-However, the stock market has rallied to new all-time highs due, in large part, to optimism about Trump's economic plans.
+But so far many Americans like what they're hearing.
+The stock market has rallied to new all-time highs due, in large part, to optimism about Trump's economic plans.
 Consumer optimism also reached a 15-year high in December.

 Related: The U.S. economy has added jobs for 75 straight months